Guide to Plitvice lakes, Croatia – 15 things to know about the garden in the land of wolves

 • riding horses in the ranch like this or this

-• if that’s not enough, you can visit abandoned Željava airbase near Croatian-Bosnian border (on your own responsibility, keep in mind there are still mines left there and you have to be careful not to wander around too far)
+• if that’s not enough, you can visit the abandoned Željava airbase near the Croatian-Bosnian border (on your own responsibility, keep in mind there are still mines left there and you have to be careful not to wander around too far)

 12) Can I swim in Plitvice & please, leave your flip flops at home